Women in architecture: Modern pioneers

 Julia Morgan (1872–1957) was an American architect and engineer.
 She designed more than 700 buildings in California during a long and prolific career.
 She is best known for her work on Hearst Castle in San Simeon, California.
-Morgan was the first woman to be admitted to the architecture program at l'École nationale supérieure des Beaux-Arts in Paris and the first woman architect licensed in California.
+Morgan was the first woman to be admitted to the architecture program at l'École nationale supérieure des Beaux-Arts in Paris and the first female architect licensed in California.
 She designed many edifices for institutions serving women and girls, including a number of YWCAs and buildings for Mills College.
 Julia Morgan was the first woman to receive American Institute of Architects’ highest award, the AIA Gold Medal, posthumously in 2014.
 (See separate Wikipedia entry for Julia Morgan for sources.)

 Another early practicing architect in the United States was Emily Williams (1869–1942) from northern California.
 In 1901, together with her friend Lillian Palmer, she moved to San Francisco where she studied drafting at the California High School of Mechanical Arts.
 Encouraged by Palmer, she went on to build a number of cottages and houses in the area, including a family home on 1037 Broadway in San Francisco, now a listed building.

 Theodate Pope Riddle (1868–1946) grew up in a well-to-do background in Farmington, Connecticut, where she hired faculty members to tutor her in architecture.
 Her early designs, such as that for Hill-Stead (1901), were translated into working drawings by the firm of McKim, Mead and White, providing her with an apprenticeship in architecture.
 She was the first woman to become a licensed architect in both New York and Connecticut and in 1926 was appointed to the AIA College of Fellows.

 A notable pioneer of the early days was Josephine Wright Chapman (1867–1943).
 Chapman received no formal education in architecture but went on design a number of buildings before setting up her own firm.
 The architect of Tuckerman Hall in Worcester, Massachusetts, she is considered to be one of America's earliest and most successful female architects.